pauldmccarthy/win-pytreat/getting_started/02_text_io.md

 print(a_string == same_string)
 ```

 The main rationale for choosing between single or double quotes, is whether the string itself will contain any quotes.
-You can include a single quote in a string surrounded by single quotes by escaping it with the `\` character:
+You can include a single quote in a string surrounded by single quotes by escaping it with the `\` character, however in such a case it would be more convenient to use double quotes:
 ```
 a_string = "That's the question"
 same_string = 'That\'s the question'